humanwhocodes/humanfs/docs/using-impls.md

 ## Swapping Impls in Practice

-The design of hfs is such that it makes testing filesystem operations easy, both through [logging](./logging.md) and through impl swapping.
+The design of humanfs is such that it makes testing filesystem operations easy, both through [logging](./logging.md) and through impl swapping.
 For example, you might use the `hfs` object throughout your application to perform filesystem operations and then need to test those operations elsewhere.
 You don't want to go through the trouble of mocking an entire package, so you can swap the impl in your tests.

 Consider the following function: